- App referral programs meet customers where they're at — on mobile — and incentivize them to share what they like with friends.

 - The familiar gift icon catches the eye, and can be accessed right away (no need to open a menu).
 It only takes one click to reach the referral page.

 - Hotel Tonight’s referral app is extremely clean, with a professional-looking black and white palette and single line of text.
 This makes the purple CTA button pop out even more.

 - Customers can instantly copy and paste their referral code.

 - The double-sided referral program offers equal incentives for the customer and their friend.

 6. Tropical Smoothie Cafe

-What they’re about: Tropical Smoothie Cafe serves up healthy, flavorful smoothies, wraps, sandwiches, and flatbreads.
+Tropical Smoothie Cafe offers an innovative referral app, complete with an easy-to-use QR code.
+Tropical Smoothie Cafe serves up healthy, flavorful smoothies, wraps, sandwiches, and flatbreads.

+Referral message: “Invite your friends to download the app.
+After they spend $10, you will receive a $5 referral credit!”
 “Or, have them download the Tropical Smoothie Cafe app, register, and use the ‘scan’ feature to scan your personal referral QR Code.”

-What they’re about: Wish is an online marketplace where customers can score deals on various items, including clothing, accessories, and tech items.
+Cumulative, stackable referrals give Wish customers a compelling incentive to share with friends.
+Wish is an online marketplace where customers can score deals on various items, including clothing, accessories, and tech gadgets.